The Lamperti representation of real-valued self-similar Markov processes: Proofs

 In order to prove Theorem \ref{theo7}, we first prove the following lemma.
-This lemma is a consequence of the lack-of-memory property of the exponential random variables and the properties of the random objects which define $Y^{(x)}$.
+This lemma is a consequence of the lack-of-memory property of the exponential distribution and the properties of the random objects which define $Y^{(x)}$.
 Before we state it, we define the following process.
-For $x\in \mathbb{R}^\ast$, let $Z^{(x)}$ be the sign process of $Y^{(x)}$, i.e., $Z_t^{(x)} = \sign(Y_t^{(x)})$, $t\geq 0$.
-Note that $Z^{(x)}$ is a continuous time Markov chain with state space $\{-1,1\}$, starting point $\sign(x)$ and transition semigroup $e^{t\mathbf{Q}}$, where
+For $x\in\mathbb{R}^\ast$, let $Z^{(x)}$ be the sign process of $Y^{(x)}$, that is, $Z_t^{(x)} = \sign(Y_t^{(x)})$, $t\geq0$.
+Note that $Z^{(x)}$ is a continuous time Markov chain with state space $\{ -1,1\}$, starting point $\sign(x)$ and transition semigroup $\mathrm{e}^{t\mathbf {Q}}$, where

-Furthermore, since the law of $Z^{(x)}$ is determined by $\mathbf{Q}$ (hence by $\zeta^+, \zeta^-$), then the process $Z^{(x)}$ is independent of $((\xi^{(x,k)}, U^{(x,k)}), k\geq 0)$.
+Furthermore, since the law of $Z^{(x)}$ is determined by $\mathbf{Q}$ (hence by $\zeta^+, \zeta^-$), then the process $Z^{(x)}$ is independent of $((\xi^{(x,k)}, U^{(x,k)}), k\geq0)$.